 When Giovanni de Verrazano first sailed into New York harbor in 1524, the project site was land under water.
-The shoreline on the banks of the pristine Hudson River, named for Henry Hudson who first sailed up it in 1609, was further east than it is today.
-Early trading and exploring ventures by Europeans were such that sustained few interactions with Native conducting transactions on ships to avoid entering unexplored territory.
-As trading ventures increased in frequency and the new settlements were territory was explored, European By 1613 a trade house was built on the southern tip established. of Manhattan by the New Netherlands Company, a sponsor of many voyages to the new world in search of trade goods Shacks were also built to house the few traders who 1902:395). chose to settle on the island.
-The rapidly expanding fur trade up Hudson River proved enticing for European and down the entrepreneurs and thus the small village at Manhattan's southern tip grew.
+The shoreline on the banks of the pristine Hudson River, named for Henry Hudson who first sailed up it in 1609, were further east than they are today.
+Early trading and exploring ventures by Europeans were such that sustained few interactions with Native Americans, traders conducting transactions on ships to avoid entering unexplored territory.
+As trading ventures increased in frequency and the new territory explored, European was settlements were slowly established.
+By 1613 a trade house was built on the southern tip of Manhattan by the New Netherlands Company, a sponsor of many voyages to the new world in search of trade goods (Wilson Shacks were also built to house the few traders who 1902:395). chose to settle on the island.
+The rapidly expanding fur trade up and down the Hudson River proved enticing for European entrepreneurs and thus the small village at Manhattan's southern tip grew.

-In 1623 the Dutch West India Company was granted rights to all lands within Manhattan by the Dutch States General (Hoag 1905:32) Subsequently in 1626 Peter Minuit, the Director General, purchased Manhattan Island from the local Indians for what amounted to less than 25 dollars (Jones 1978:10).
-By 1664 the English had obtained possession of the island, and King Charles II regranted the land to the Duke of York.
-Once land rights were granted, the growing community on Manhattan built a gristmill near Battery Place and Greenwich Street (Rutsch et al. 1983:334).
+In 1623 the Dutch West India Company was granted rights to all lands within Manhattan by the Dutch States General (Hoag 1905:32).
+Subsequently in 1626 Peter Minuit, the Director General, purchased Manhattan Island from the local Indians for what amounted to less than 25 dollars (Jones 1978:10).
+By 1664 the English had obtained possession of the island, and King Charles II regranted the land to Once land rights were granted, the growing ( the Duke of York. community on Manhattan built a gristmill near Battery Place and Greenwich Street (Rutsch et al. 1983:334).
 Ensuing land disputes provoked the Dutch to build a wall at what is now Wall Street in 1653 to demarcate the northern boundary of the city and keep out undesirables (Works Progress Administration 1939:58).
-In 1699 the removed the stockade and the city slowly expanded Although the center of community growth was situated northward. farther south than this section of the project site, by 1639 there were a number of farmhouses nearby along the shore of the Hudson River.
+In 1699 the British removed the stockade and the city slowly expanded Although the center of community growth was situated northward. farther south than this section of the project site, by 1639 there were a number of farmhouses nearby along the shore of the Hudson River.